BrunoKreiner/nlp-2023-chatbot/README.md

 Since our task was to create a generative Q&A model, we only took the correct answers for the respective questions.
 So we reated a .txt file with the "Solution" followed by the paired "Goal".
 These goal and solution pairs are saved in the .txt file as new lines.

 ### Data (Pre-)Processing
+To make sense of the data, we first needed to extract and organize these pairs.
+The goals were identified by lines starting with "Goal:", while the corresponding solutions were marked with "Solution:".
+By parsing the file, we obtained tuples containing the goal and its associated solution, setting the stage for further processing.

+Tokenization played a key role in breaking down the text into manageable tokens.
+To accomplish this, we utilized the Autotokenizer tokenizer from the transformers library.
+By initializing the tokenizer with the "EleutherAI/pythia-1b" model, we were able to convert the text data into a sequence of tokens.
+Additionally, we introduced special tokens that denoted specific elements of the prompts, such as the end of the response key and instruction key.
+This ensured proper formatting during training.

+To create structured prompts for the language model, we employed a formatting template.
+This template consisted of an introduction blurb, an instruction key, a response key, and an end key.
+By inserting the goal and solution from each pair into this template, we obtained properly formatted prompts.
+This way we provided precice instructions to the model, so it could generatr responses that fulfilled the given goals.

+We needed to put our processed data into a dataset that the model could understand.
+So, we made a class called GoalSolutionDataset.
+It took in the tokenizer, file paths, maximum length, and formatting options.
+The class read our text file and grabbed the goal-solution pairs.
+Then, using the tokenizer, it turned the pairs into tokens.
+We also made sure the tokens were the right length by adding padding or cutting them if needed.
+Finally, we stored all this tokenized data in the dataset, ready for training, validation, and testing.

+Before training our model, we had to organize our data using the DataCollatorForCompletionOnlyLM class.
+It made sure the labels were handled properly.
+Specifically, it ignored any tokens that came before the response key.
+This way, the model learned to generate responses that completed the instructions correctly.

 ## Model(s)